Funds for At-Risk Youth Fiscal Year 2021 Guidelines

 Any grantee shall promptly notify the State in writing of any significant changes in the organization’s structure, leadership or financial circumstances that could affect services provided under the grant contract resulting from this application.

-Requested funds must be listed under only one expense category on the budget page for one of the following:
+Requested funds must be listed under one or two expense categories on the budget page for one or two of the following:

 - In-state travel and/or lodging for artists

-- Space rental (for locations in which the applicant must pay to use)
+- Space rental (for locations in which the applicant must pay to use and is not currently renting)

 - Consumable supplies related to the project